botpress/docs/docs/main/memory.md

 ![NLU Language Raw Expression](../assets/nlu-raw-expression.png)

-In the same way, as described above, it would be possible to access the values of extracted slots by copying the path from the emulator and prefixing it with "event." i.e. {{state.session.slots.food.value}} in the flow builder and state.session.slots.food.value in code. "food" is a slot that was set up intent by the chatbot builder.
+In the same way, as described above, it would be possible to access the values of extracted slots by copying the path from the emulator and prefixing it with "event." i.e. {"{"}{"{"}state.session.slots.food.value{"}"}{"}"} in the flow builder and state.session.slots.food.value in code. "food" is a slot that was set up intent by the chatbot builder.

 ![Slot Extraction Emulator](../assets/slot-extraction-emulator.png)

 As is possible in Javascript, it is also possible to access the parameters with the following syntax:

-{{state.session.slots["food"].value}}
+{"{"}{"{"}state.session.slots["food"].value{"}"}{"}"}

 System Parameters that do not appear in the emulator that may be useful to chatbot builders are:

 event.payload.text - this returns the text just input by the user

 ## Variables

 There are four different kinds of memories in Botpress; the difference between them is the duration and the scope.

 -   `user` memory is kept forever for the user it is associated with.
 -   `session` memory is kept for the duration of the configured session.
 -   `temp` memory is only kept for the duration of the flow.
 -   `bot` memory is the same value for all users of the same chatbot.

 ## Common Use Case